pjcasas29/Timbre-Transfer-Evaluation/index.md

 ## Evaluating The Quality of Timbre Transfer when Varying The Quantity of Instruments

-In this paper, we evaluated the performance of timbre transfer by using wavenet auto-encoders and varying the number of instruments in the target domains.
+In this project, we evaluated the performance of timbre transfer by using wavenet auto-encoders and varying the number of instruments in the target domains.
 We created the BaHaMe dataset a dataset of audio files with a varying quantity of instruments to perform such an evaluation.
-This dataset can be found here (to be linked).

 Using a pre-trained universal encoder, we trained a number of decoders that generate audio which has undergone timbre transfer containing 1 to 3 instruments.
 These decoders can be found in this [github repository](https://github.com/pjcasas29/Timbre-Transfer-Evaluation/tree/main/Decoders).